Chart Color Schemes

 Ripley has a typical household mix, with a fairly typical median household size

-Family households account for 74.4% of all households, including 34.6% couples with children, 26.0% couples without children, and 12.8% single parent families.
-Non-family households constitute the remaining 25.6%, with lone person households at 21.5% and group households comprising 3.5%.
-The median household size is 2.6 people, which aligns with the Greater Brisbane average.
+Family households constitute 74.4% of all households, including 34.6% couples with children, 26.0% couples without children, and 12.8% single parent families.
+Non-family households comprise the remaining 25.6%, with lone person households at 21.5% and group households making up 3.5% of the total.
+The median household size is 2.6 people, which matches the Greater Brisbane average.

 Frequently Asked Questions - Households